Phoenixmatrix/phoenixmatrix-proxy/README.md

 * Open a command prompt and navigate to the location where you cloned it.
 * Run `npm install`.
 Electron Shell will be downloaded here, so expect a big download.
 * Run `gulp`
-* You should now see the inspector.
+* You should now see the GUI application.
 Setup the proxy in your browser of choice (or in your application), and you're good to go!
 * From now on you can use `npm start` to run PhoenixMatrix without rebuilding everything.

 ### Configuring your browser to use the proxy